-- Usually, when you have moved.

-- If you have Wisconsin Medicaid.

-- If we violate our contract with you.

-- If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital.

-The enrollment time periods vary depending on your situation.

-To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week.
+- Usually, when you have moved. - If we violate our contract with you. - If you are getting care in an institution, such as a nursing home or long-term care (LTC) hospital. - If you have a change in your Medicaid status.
+(Please note that people with Medicaid coverage are not eligible to enroll in a Medicare MSA plan.) - The enrollment time periods vary depending on your situation. - To find out if you are eligible for a Special Enrollment Period, please call Medicare at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, seven days a week.
 TTY users call 1-877-486-2048.
-If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage.
-You can choose:

-- Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan.
+If you are eligible to end your membership because of a special situation, you can choose to change both your Medicare health coverage and prescription drug coverage you can choose: - Another Medicare health plan with or without prescription drug coverage. - Original Medicare with a separate Medicare prescription drug plan (or enroll in a new prescription drug plan if you do not currently have one).